soundcrowd/soundcrowd/README.md

 [![GitHub release](https://img.shields.io/github/release/soundcrowd/soundcrowd.svg)](https://github.com/soundcrowd/soundcrowd/releases)
 [![GitHub](https://img.shields.io/github/license/soundcrowd/soundcrowd.svg)](LICENSE)

-SoundCrowd is a free, open-source and lightweight music player for Android in modern material design, specialized for playing long music tracks (DJ mix, live sets, audio books).
+SoundCrowd is a free, open-source and lightweight music player for Android in modern material design, specialized for playing long music tracks (DJ mixes, live sets, audio books).

-SoundCrowd features the generation of waveforms that visualize your music tracks during playback and can be used for precise seeking through gestures.
+It features the generation of waveforms that visualize your music tracks during playback and can be used for precise seeking through gestures.

-SoundCrowd lets you create cue points at your favorite positions in your music tracks.
+You can create cue points at your favorite positions in your music tracks.
 With these markers in the waveform, you can remember them and easily jump back to them.

-SoundCrowd can be extended via plugin modules to support various online streaming services.
+The app contains build-in plugin modules to support various online streaming services, namely SoundCloud, Spotify, Tidal, and YouTube.

+Want to know the track id of a specific part in a mix?
+SoundCrowd comes with build-in audio tagging support by using [SongRec](https://github.com/marin-m/SongRec), an open-source Shazam client implementation, and records the internal audio so you don't need to play the music loud!

 ## Download